C API Reference#

 )#

-Enqueue an asynchronous operation to remove a prior added usd file from the runtime stage representation.
+Enqueue an asynchronous operation to remove a previously added USD reference from the runtime stage.

-All prims added to the stage during ovrtx_add_usd() will be removed from the stage.
+All prims added to the stage during the add operation will be removed.

 Parameters: